etcd-io/etcd/Documentation/upgrades/upgrade_3_5.md

 Before upgrading etcd, always test the services relying on etcd in a staging environment before deploying the upgrade to the production environment.

-Before beginning, [backup the etcd data](../op-guide/maintenance.md#snapshot-backup).
+Before beginning, [download the snapshot backup](../op-guide/maintenance.md#snapshot-backup).
 Should something go wrong with the upgrade, it is possible to use this backup to [downgrade](#downgrade) back to existing etcd version.
 Please note that the `snapshot` command only backs up the v3 data.
 For v2 data, see [backing up v2 datastore](../v2/admin_guide.md#backing-up-the-datastore).

 #### Mixed versions